devopsengineerDan/Daniel_project/Backup.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

- => DAWN ACCOUNT ----> (SAVINGS, TAX AVOIDANCE NOT EVASION, BANK MONEY MARKET FUND----> International Certification in the 3) => LIGHT MANAGEMENT LTD ACCOUNT REGISTERED in Sychelles
+ => DAWN ACCOUNT ----> (SAVINGS, TAX AVOIDANCE NOT EVASION, BANK MONEY MARKET FUND----> International Certification in the 3) => EAGLE MANAGEMENT LTD ACCOUNT REGISTERED in Sychelles ----> 🧨HAVE ALL REQUIRED LICENSES IN SEYCHELLES && STATIONED COUNTRY, Now Kenya🧨
      ----> Receive revenue from JOHNSON REALTORS ACCOUNT
      ----> Transfer Received Revenue to DAWN ACCOUNT => DTB SAVINGS ACCOUNT ----> (SAVINGS----> International Certification in the 1)